 Additionally, key messages extracted from the recommendations will be published in a short version policy brief and an infographic (D.7.3).
 The policy brief will provide essential insights to decision-makers, while the infographic will support communication activities, particularly on social media.
-On top of that, Deliverable 5.4 will further expand on the recommendations made in this report.
+On top of that, this document will further expand on the recommendations made in this report.